prisma-cloud/IAMFinder/README.md

 + **Cross-partitions**.
 IAMFinder has been tested in all three [AWS partitions](https://docs.amazonaws.cn/en_us/general/latest/gr/aws-arns-and-namespaces.html), AWS Standard (aws), AWS GovCloud U.S. (aws-us-gov), and AWS China (aws-cn).
 + **Zero cost**.
 The resources that IAMFinder creates in each service don’t have actual workloads and should not incur any costs.

+IAMFinder's performace evaluation can be found in this [blog](https://unit42.paloaltonetworks.com/iamfinder/).
 # Prerequisites
 IAMFinder is built with Python 3 and [AWS Boto3 SDK](https://aws.amazon.com/sdk-for-python/).
 An active AWS account and a Python 3.5+ interpreter are needed to run the tool.